History of Persian Egypt: Xerxes I

+Artaxerxes I

 Artaxerxes was another of Xerxes’ sons whom the succession fell to after the deaths of his father and older brothers.
-Artaxerxes ruled, following the death of his father from 465 to 424 BC.
-Artaxerxes I's reign saw the beginning of the decline of the 27th dynasty, due to rising tensions and threats to total Persian control.
-The most significant threat being the successful uprising orchestrated by an Egyptian rival ruler, Inaros, who consequently took control of part of Egypt.
+Artaxerxes ruled, following the death of his father, from 465 to 424 BC.
+His reign saw the beginning of the decline of the twenty-seventh dynasty due to rising tensions and threats to total Persian control.
+The most significant such threat was the successful uprising orchestrated by the Egyptian rival ruler Inaros, who consequently took control of part of Egypt.
 However, Persian rule remained in place in Memphis, meaning that Egypt was temporarily divided.
-However, the Egyptians were ultimately defeated and full reign was granted back to the Persian leadership.
+However, the Egyptians were ultimately defeated and full reign was restored to the Persian leadership.